-Maybe you have an important test coming up, maybe you booked a fight to a foreign country, or maybe you are simply up for a challenge, either way, if you’re looking for a quick way to learn Italian or any other foreign language, then you need a strategy.
+Learning a language takes a lot of time.
+Months, or even years.
+But there are certain ways you can streamline your progress.
+Maybe you have an important test coming up, maybe you booked a fight to a foreign country, or maybe you are simply up for a challenge, either way, you need a strategy.
 Rapid foreign language learning is possible, but only if you take the necessary steps before and during your language program.
-By following these steps, you can rapidly achieve fluency in your target language.
+By following these steps, you’ll learn the quickest way to learn a language and achieve fluency in record time.

 If you have a trip coming up and want to be fluent in your target language by the time you arrive in the country, then try setting your desktop and phone backgrounds to pictures of where you want to visit.
 These constant reminders will help push away frustration while inspiring you to continue your studies until you achieve your goal.